 CFCN-TV Lethbridge signed on the air on September 3.
 CFCN-TV and CJLH-TV had a five year agreement that would allow CFCN to share space for technical equipment on the CJLH tower and in the CJLH building.

 The first 2" black and white video tape recorder was installed.

 A rebroadcast transmitter at Brooks (channel 3) extended the signal north and east.

-The station became operation, greatly increasing production. a two-camera
+The station became operational, greatly increasing production with a two-camera set-up.

 CJLH-TV changed its call sign to CJOC-TV, and continued to develop local programming with shows like "Time Out", Ski Reports", "Our Town", "Sunday Hour", "Thought for the Day", "Focus on University", "College Campus" and numerous specials.

 The joint operation of CFCN-TV-5 Lethbridge by CJOC-TV and CFCN-TV came to an end.
 CFCN took full control of CFCN-TV-5.

 CJOC-TV went full colour with two studio cameras and three colour one-inch VTRs.
 CFCN moved out of the building into its own quarters.

 CFAC-TV in Calgary, a sister station also owned by Selkirk was granted independence from the CBC Network, and there was great cooperation between the two stations when CFAC Calgary was put on cable in Lethbridge to protect the national advertisers.